-Asthma is a condition which lends itself to self-care.
+Asthma is a condition that lends itself to self-care.

 You need to discuss your asthma management in detail with your doctor and have a plan of action for altering your medication depending on how well controlled your asthma is.

-To determine how well your asthma is controlled you need to use something called a peak flow metre.
+To determine how well your asthma is controlled, you need to use something called a peak-flow meter.
 It’s not enough to work entirely on a subjective idea of how you are feeling.
 You can start to lose control of your asthma before noticing any changes in your breathing or exercise capacity.

-Using a peak flow metre enables you to measure day-to-day variations in your breathing.
+Using a peak-flow meter enables you to measure day-to-day variations in your breathing.
 It’s a sensitive measure that allows you to respond quickly to flare-ups before they become acute attacks which may land you in hospital.

-A peak flow metre is a small, hand-held device which measures your ability to force air out of your lungs as hard as possible.
+A peak-flow meter is a small, hand-held device which measures your ability to force air out of your lungs as hard as possible.
 This is called your peak flow and is measured as litres of air/minute.

 The measure of your peak flow is a measure of your lung capacity.
-If your asthma is well controlled and you have no inflammation or bronchoconstriction, you can force a lot of air out of your lungs which will give you a higher reading on the peak flow metre.
+If your asthma is well controlled and you have no inflammation or bronchoconstriction, you can force a lot of air out of your lungs that will give you a higher reading on the peak-flow meter.
 As you develop inflammation in your lungs – the first sign that your control is going – you will be able to force less air out of your lungs and will get a lower reading.

 What do the numbers mean?

-When you first use a peak flow metre you can determine your “personal best” score.
+When you first use a peak-flow meter you can determine your “personal best” score.
 There are also tables to show what your score should be according to your height and age.
 However, if you are well controlled and feeling good, then the measurement you achieve under these circumstances can be used as your personal best.